Knotx/knotx/documentation/src/main/wiki/KnotxModules.md

   ]
 }
 ```
-4. If necessary, override default configuration directly in starter JSON, or through JVM properties.
+4. If necessary, override the default configuration directly in starter JSON, or through JVM properties.